elisabattista/funding-opportunity-miner/README.md

 - semantic ranking using sentence embeddings;
 - LLM-assisted eligibility analysis;
 - automatic duplicate detection across funding providers;
-- automatic monitoring of newly published opportunities;
+- scheduled monitoring for newly published opportunities;
-- email notifications for new scholarships;
+- automatic email notifications;
 - interactive Streamlit dashboard.

 ---

 # Disclaimer

-This project is intended as a research and automation tool.
+This project was developed as a personal automation project and research exercise.

-Scholarships, grants, deadlines and eligibility requirements may change over time.
+Although the extraction pipeline is designed to collect structured information automatically, scholarship requirements, deadlines and funding details may change over time.

 Users should always verify the information directly on the official funding provider's website before submitting an application.